pearjo/libefb/README.md

 # LibEFB -- A bag of flight utilities

 This library provides utilities to support the flight planning and air navigation.
-The lib is written in Rust and provides bindings to other languages (see `bindings/`).
+The lib is written in Rust and intended to be integrated into EFB applications via one of its language binding (see `bindings/`).

+> [!NOTE]
+> This library is still in the early stage of development with the
+> first milestone to allow a full pre-flight planning.
+For more,
+> checkout the roadmap.

 ## Getting Started